GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 1. Open [DEA Maps](https://maps.dea.ga.gov.au/).
 1. Click **Explore map data** &gt; in the data catalogue, navigate through the folders to find the data product that you want to access &gt; click it's "**+**" icon to add it to the map (or click it's title then click **Add to the map**).
 1. The data product will be added to the left panel and you may now see data overlaid on the map.
-But **if you don't see any data**, continue to the next section: **Filter by location**.
+But **if you don't see any data or the data doesn't cover a particular location** or , continue to the next section: **Filter by location**.

     ![Data catalogue](/_files/dea-maps/dea_maps_4.jpg)